BenM13/CS232_Assignments/FinalProject/README.md

 $optional_flags:
 -h, --help: displays this help message and exits
--ot, --opt_in: searches for students who have opted in for marketing emails -p, --paid: searches for students who have paid for courses -a, --audit: searches for students who have not paid/audited the course -v, --viewed: searches for students who have viewed course materials
+-oi, --opt_in: searches for students who have opted in for marketing emails -p, --paid: searches for students who have paid for courses -a, --audit: searches for students who have not paid/audited the course -v, --viewed: searches for students who have viewed course materials